Just added: Embedded C From Zero

 How to read this

-Phase 1 builds the mental model — the difference between eager and lazy, and why "load everything now" is the default that quietly costs you.
+Phase 1 builds the mental model - the difference between eager and lazy, and why "load everything now" is the default that quietly costs you.
 Phase 2 is where you'll actually use it day to day: images, route-based code, and "load more" patterns.
-Phase 3 is the honest tradeoff — what lazy loading can break, and when loading eagerly is the better call.
+Phase 3 is the clear-eyed tradeoff - what lazy loading can break, and when loading eagerly is the better call.

 The phases